netkv/ebashs/README.md

 ## COMMANDS

-Defines commands that can be used in M-x.
+Defines commands that can be used in `M-x`.

 ## EXTENDING